-This document features the recommended best practices for backing up Enterprise Vault (EV).
+This document features the a high level view of best practices for backing up Enterprise Vault (EV).
 Specifically the review of data locations, SQL databases, backup modes and commands, backup tools, and server maintenance plans.

 EV stores business critical information, which is housed in many locations and is constantly changing.
 In a disaster recovery situation it is imperative that this information is readily available with a recent backup to ensure business continuity.

 Note: Additional information is listed in the related articles section at the bottom of this solution.

 This article does not contain the step-by-step set of instructions of an implementation backup plan.
 These instructions are located in the Backing Up Enterprise Vault White Paper.

 This article highlights the key items to consider when scheduling your backup routine.